Rhod1um/Rhod1um.github.io/Content/Blog/library-article.md

 ---
-title: Voting with My Actions: How Libraries Fundamentally Changed Me
+title: "Voting with My Actions How Libraries Fundamentally Changed Me"
 lead: I went crazy for my local library because I wanted to ‘vote with my actions’.
 When we borrow books we vote for the existence of libraries.
 published: 2024-10-24
 tags: [library, libraries, books, reading]